arahm071/Melbourne-Modeling-Journey/README.md

 * **Data Preparation:** I gained a deep appreciation for the importance of careful data collection and scraping practices.
 This experience inspired me to learn data scraping to ensure better data quality for future projects.
 * **Exploratory Data Analysis (EDA):**  EDA underscored the necessity of understanding data characteristics before modelling.
 It taught me to identify non-linearities, potential multicollinearity, and the need for appropriate feature engineering techniques.
-* **modelling:** Although my dataset posed challenges for certain models, it reinforced the importance of troubleshooting and experimenting with different approaches.
+* **Modelling:** Although my dataset posed challenges for certain models, it reinforced the importance of troubleshooting and experimenting with different approaches.
 This motivates me to expand my machine learning knowledge for greater flexibility and problem-solving in future projects.
 * **Time Series Analysis:**  The unsuccessful attempt at exponential smoothing due to data limitations taught me about the importance of consistent data intervals for time series analysis.

 **Key Takeaways:**